Goodness-of-fit testing for the stationary density of a size-structured PDE: Testing procedures

 We are given $n$ i.i.d random variables $Z_1, \dots, Z_n$ with common unknown density $N$.
 We have shown that instead of testing $h$, our goodness-of-fit tests in both models, the simple one (in one dimension) and the adder one (in two dimensions), can be devised on the stationary density $N$.
 Accordingly we shall test at level $\alpha\in (0,1),$

-with $N_{0,\delta}$ being either $N_0$ or $N_\delta$, the stationary densities associated with the kernel division $h=\delta_{1/2}$ according to the considered model.
-To implement our testing procedure, we use the goodness-of-fit test proposed in \cite{fromontlaurent2006}.
+with $N_{0,\delta}$ being either $N_0$ or $N_\delta$, the stationary densities associated with the kernel division $h=\delta_{1/2}$ according to the considered model. \vince{Functions $g$ and $B$ are assumed to be known.} To implement our testing procedure, we use the goodness-of-fit test proposed in \cite{fromontlaurent2006}.
 This procedure manages to tackle the problem of nonparametric goodness-of-fit testing in a density model.
 Assume that $N_{0, \delta}$ and $N$ are square-integrable.
 The test statistics is based on an estimation of the squared $L^2$-norm of the difference between $N$ and $N_{0,\delta}$:

 The term $\langle N, N_{0,\delta} \rangle$ is unbiasedly estimated by $n^{-1}\sum_{i=1}^n N_{0,\delta}(Z_i)$.
 So, it remains to construct an estimator for $\|N\|_2^2$.
 Let us consider $S_D$ a linear subspace of dimension $D$ of $L^2(\R^d), d=\{1,2 \}$ and let $\{\varphi_{\lambda}\}_{\lambda \in \Lambda_D}$ be an orthonormal basis of $S_D$.
 The quantity $\|N\|_2^2$ can be estimated by the $U$-statistics